Let’s set the mood and take you back to where the Stacii journey really began:

 It was not long before the last seat available, which so happened to be next to hers was taken by an equally curious soul from Holland.
 Like old friends reunited, they quenched their thirst with old stories, ‘til the morning light.

 As the stars had it, the duo reunited in the City of Angels – or, a gorgeous chaos of a city some like to call Bangkok.
-Days turned into weeks, weeks turned into months and Stacii Bazaar was conceived.
+Days turned into weeks, weeks turned into months and Stacii, the marketplace for the Girl Gone Authentic was conceived.

 The People of the Golden Triangle

 What particularly stood out, perhaps even shaped the Stacii concept was how a people with a history of displacement, let alone no ‘country’ to call their own held on to their culture.
-A sense of community shaped their way of life, isolated with masses of tourists scrambling for a picture or two, with the occasional purchase of a woven statement piece was evidence enough that there was interaction with the outside ‘civilized’ world.
+A sense of community shaped their way of life.

 The two could play a significant role in merging sustainability with heritage craft preservation for the benefit of the community…